 If I had to pick one thing, one idea, that could change the world, it would be family.
-If we could figure out on a very small scale how to consistently be good to each other and for each other, and then bring that love outward into the world, great things could happen.
+If we could figure out on a small scale how to consistently be good to each other and for each other, and then bring that love outward into the world, great things could happen.

 But here’s the thing.
 I don’t want to just survive family life.
 I want to thrive.

 I am by no means an expert on your family, but I do feel like I may qualify for a Phd in my own life.
-I do not presume to have it all figured out every day (hilarious).
+I don’t presume to have it all figured out every day (hilarious).
 But, when I do, my hope is that someone can take that tiny thread of goodness and weave their own truth with it.When I don’t have it figured out, I reflect on my mistakes, strive to make it right, and then try to forgive myself (that usually takes a while).

 That’s the magic spot where we actually thrive.
 But we must be patient with ourselves.
 We must allow our daily actions and choices to slowly build momentum.
 Becoming a family doesn’t just happen in an instant.
-We are our own single beings for so long, until one day we find we are inextricably bound to our partner and children.
+We are our own single beings for so long, until one day we find we are inextricably and forever bound to our partner and children.
 But with time, consistency, and great heart, we are made whole, and become the solid stone we know as family.

-When I look at all the research available, and the truths I witness in my own home, I have come to believe that there needs to be three focuses in a family.
+When I look at all the research available, and the truths I witness in my own home, I have come to believe that there needs to be three focuses in a family:

-- Nature: We need to connect daily to the real world.
+- Nature: connect daily to the real world.
 The one that actually keeps us alive and provides everything we could ever need.
 Giving our attention to natural rhythms, beauty, and stillness is essential to our well being.
 We must learn to protect this precious world by seeing ourselves as stewards and honoured guests.

 With this blog, I hope to explore these focuses in great detail and share whatever truths I can find.
 Any wisdom found in parenting is hard won, through tears, laughter, and joy.
 If we can share our stories, ideas, and mistakes, maybe we can move more effortlessly towards that thriving home we all deserve.